filyp/autocorrect/README.md

 https://github.com/fifimajster/autocorrect

 # Todo
-- capitalized words shouldn't be corrected into uncapitalized
 - some words are corrected to implausible versions (see english2 in unit_tests)
 - python2 doesn't support correction with polish special chars